Victoria Coleman

 Victoria began working with Mario Bazán in 2004 and was the winery’s founding winemaker.
 Bazán had always dreamed of going beyond grape growing and had a vision of seeing the wine from the fruit of his vineyard bottled.
 He recognized that Victoria was the person with whom he could accomplish this goal.
 From harvest decisions to bottling, Victoria took a hands-on approach to winemaking.

-With her Chesapeake Bay Retriever/Shepherd, Oliver, at her side in the vineyard or waiting outside the cellar door in the shade, Victoria is in her element.
+With Oliver, her Chesapeake Bay Retriever/Shepherd, at her side in the vineyard or waiting outside the cellar door in the shade, Victoria is in her element.